 Key features: 16MP 6.17 x 4.55 mm CMOS sensor, 25-100mm (35mm equivalent f/2-4.9 optical zoom lens, 3-inch, 610k dot resolution OLED monitor, close focus to 1/2 inch, 30 shooting modes, in-camera panorama.
 5fps burst rate at full resolution, up to 60fps in lower resolution.
 HD 1080p video, as well as up to 240fps high speed capture.
 Waterproof to 50 feet, shockproof to 7 feet, freezeproof to 14 degrees F, crushproof to 220 lbf.
 Built-in Wi-Fi, GPS, ecompass.

 Portability: Near-pocket-sized, lightweight and easy to use for diving, snorkeling, and above-water adventures.
 Auxiliary lenses are lightweight and easily fit in a backpack outer pocket.

 Why?
 For more advanced users who are looking for outstanding image quality and low light performance, the tiny Sony RX100 may be one of the best compact cameras currently on the market.
-It has a built-in modest zoom lens, and produces outstanding images even when shooting in low light at high ISO.
+It has a built-in, modest zoom lens, a unique pop-up electronic viewfinder for eye-level shooting, selfie-ready flip-up LCD monitor,and produces outstanding images even when shooting in low light at high ISO.
 It is packed with features including fast burst rate, built-in high dynamic range, and several special effects and creative style modes.